Availity/availity-workflow/packages/mock-server/README.md

 ## Route Matching

-`avality-mock-server` is designed to respond with the route configuration that matches the incoming request the closest by introspecting the request body, parameters and headers. `avality-mock-server` calculates which route scores the highest for each request and returns the appropriate mock response.
+`availity-mock-server` is designed to respond with the route configuration that matches the incoming request the closest by introspecting the request body, parameters and headers. `availity-mock-server` calculates which route scores the highest for each request and returns the appropriate mock response.

 ## Configuration

 ### Standalone Server

 The default server configuration can be found in [config.js](./config.js).
-Pass a different configuration file to the `avality-mock-server` server to override the defaults.
+Pass a different configuration file to the `availity-mock-server` server to override the defaults.

 ```javascript
 const path = require('path');